jhs-39/COT6905_Optimization/COT6905/info_theory.md

 Suppose I have $n$ parameters in a neural net, and initialize at a point $\theta_0$ in the parameter space.
 After SGD at learning rate R over batch 1, the model has moved to point $\theta_1$ in parameter space.
 Can we express the number of possible states of $\theta_1$ as the surface area of the high dimensional shell, divided by the spherical cap area given by quantization?
 Under the (unlikely) case that all model variables were independent, this would be the upper bound of the information transferred.

-Area of the d-Dimensional Hypersphere
+Surface Area of the d-Dimensional Hypersphere
 $$
 A = \frac{2 pi ^ d/2 r^d-1}{\gamma(d/2)}
 $$